 - files (images, PDFs, other files)

 - security question answers

-CUS has a limited number of licenses to distribute; please e-mail email@example.com if you're interested to arrange installation.
+CUS has a limited number of licenses to distribute; please email firstname.lastname@example.org to arrange for training and installation.
 After installing 1Password, you'll launch the app from your Applications folder and create a new vault to save all your passwords in.
 You will be prompted to create a Master Password at this point.

 After setting up a vault and master password, you will want to enable 1Password mini, which allows you to quickly use 1Password as a secure bookmarks collection when the main application is not running.
 For example, you will want 1Password mini enabled to have it autofill passwords in your browser.
 If you are not automatically prompted about 1Password mini, you can access settings through the Preferences menu.

 Important: You should disable the browser's built-in password storage and autocomplete behavior in order to avoid interactions with 1Password.